-Everyone’s looks a little different.
-To learn everything you need to know about bipolar disorder, keep reading!
+Everyone’s bipolar disorder looks a little different.
+To learn everything you need to know about bipolar, keep reading!

 Imagine a big museum filled with widely varied portraits.
 The shimmering figure in an ornate gold frame runs up his credit cards, cruises the bars and takes off on spontaneous trips every spring.
 Next to him is a monochrome image with just a splash of red—a man who mostly lives with depression but has a one-off manic episode in his past.